ramesharun/concourse-vrealize-automation-resource/README.md

-# Concourse vRealize Automation Resource
+# xcenter vRealize Automation Resource

 This project is about a new Resource Type in Concourse CI for VMware's product named vRealize Automation (https://www.vmware.com/in/products/vrealize-automation.html)